Jackson County Vehicle Impound Guide

 Required Documents

-- Vehicle registration: Proof of ownership is essential.
-Bring the vehicle's registration.
+- Vehicle registration or title: Proof of ownership is essential.
+Bring the vehicle registration or title.

 If You Don't Have a Valid License

-- They need: Their valid driver's license, written authorization from you (a signed letter stating they are authorized to pick up the vehicle), and the vehicle's title or registration.
+- They need: Their valid driver's license, a signed authorization letter from you explicitly granting them permission to retrieve the vehicle, and the vehicle title or registration proving ownership.

 Timeline